merenlab/merenlab.org/_posts/anvio/2018-02-15-Propposed-architecture-for-anvio-snakemake-workflows.md

 ---
 layout: post
-title: Prpposed architecture for anvio snakemake workflows
+title: Proposed architecture for anvio snakemake workflows
 modified: 2018-02-15
 excerpt: "Bringing the magic of anvio together with the wonder of snakemake."
 comments: true